What to Do After an Accident in Gwinnett County

 By working with the Law Offices of John Morrison, LLC, you can have a professional review your claim, gather your evidence, and help settle your case only when he believes the other party offered you a fair amount of compensation.
 We will even take the case to court if necessary to get you the compensation you deserve.

-Give us a call at 770-951-8900 or fill out our contact form to schedule a free, no-obligation consultation regarding your options after a serious accident.
+Give us a call at 770-951-8900 or schedule a free, no-obligation consultation regarding your options after a serious accident.